akeneo/pim-docs/onboarder/installation/index.rst

 Make the credential files accessible to Akeneo PIM software
 -----------------------------------------------------------

-In the parameters package the Akeneo team put 1 credential file:

-* A ``serviceAccount.json`` file that is used for Google Cloud PubSub and Google Cloud Storage authentication
+In the parameters package the Akeneo team put a ``serviceAccount.json`` credential file used for Google Cloud PubSub and Google Cloud Storage authentication

-Make sure this file is shipped to the server that host your PIM.
+Make sure this file is shipped to the server which is hosting your PIM.

 This file must be accessible (read rights) by the system user that runs the pim (example: www-data).